1378 conclave: Sources

-Inquisitor Nicholas Eymerich witnesses the conclave, and then went on to write one of the first tracts against Urban VI, Tractatus de potestate papali (1383), which argued in favor of the legitimacy of the Avignon line of papal claimants.
-Several other eyewitnesses record the chant of the Roman crowd: "We want a Roman or at least an Italian" (Romano lo volemo, o al manco Italiano).
-The contemporary curial document Factum Urbani attests to the general atmosphere of confusion, fear, and panic.
-For example, canonist Gilles Bellemère recounts removing his clerical garb for fear of the mob and the constant ringing of bells.
+Inquisitor Nicholas Eymerich witnessed the conclave, and then went on to write one of the first tracts against Urban VI, Tractatus de potestate papali (1383), which argued in favor of the legitimacy of the Avignon line of papal claimants.
+Several other eyewitnesses recorded the chant of the Roman crowd: "We want a Roman or at least an Italian" (Romano lo volemo, o al manco Italiano).
+The contemporary curial document Factum Urbani attested to the general atmosphere of confusion, fear, and panic.
+For example, canonist Gilles Bellemère recounted removing his clerical garb for fear of the mob and the constant ringing of bells.

 Pro-Urban sources—such as Alfonso de Jaén, the confessor of Bridget of Sweden, her daughter Catharine, and Dietrich of Nieheim—claim that the situation in Rome was less restless.
 The marked discrepancy between the classes of sources can be explained by the fact that the alleged duress of the mob became the primary argument in favor of the legitimacy of the Avignon claimants.